-Our Rehabilitation Work course has achieved a 100 per cent student satisfaction score in both 2015 and 2016 according to the National Student Survey while 96 per cent of our Speech and Language Therapy students said tutors made the subject is interesting in 2016.
+Our Rehabilitation Work course has achieved a 100 per cent student satisfaction score in 2015, 2016 and 2017 according to the National Student Survey while 96 per cent of our Speech and Language Therapy students said tutors made the subject is interesting in 2016 and 2017.

 We're world leaders

-Our Conductive Education course, delivered with the National Institute for Conductive Education, is the only English-speaking course on Earth and is acknowledged as a world leader.
+Our Conductive Education course, delivered with the National Institute for Conductive Education, is the only English-speaking course of its kind in the UK and is acknowledged as a world leader.

-We’ve got nearly 40 years of experience in training speech and language therapists so you can be sure our course will prepare you to achieve excellence and professional autonomy as a clinical practitioner.
+We’ve got over 50 years of experience in training speech and language therapists so you can be sure our course will prepare you to achieve excellence and professional autonomy as a clinical practitioner.

 You'll be in demand

-The latest Destination of Leavers of Higher Education (DLHE) surveyed showed that 93.2 per cent of Speech and Language Therapy students who graduated in 2015 were in employment or studying 6 months after graduation.
-For Conductive Education and Rehabilitation Work that figure is 100 per cent!
-100 per cent of Speech and Language Therapy graduates also said they felt the University had prepared them well very well for employment.
+The latest Destination of Leavers of Higher Education (DLHE) surveyed showed that 100 per cent of Speech and Language Therapy, Conductive Education and Rehabilitation Work students who graduated in 2017 were in employment or studying 6 months after graduation.

 You'll use fantastic training and learning facilities